 The following C11 features are used in BIND 9:

-- Atomic operations support from the compiler is needed, either in the form of builtin operations, C11 atomics, or the Interlocked family of functions on Windows. - Thread Local Storage support from the compiler is needed, either in the form of C11 Thread_local/thread_local, the thread GCC extension, or the declspec(thread) MSVC extension on Windows.
+- Atomic operations support, either in the form of C11 atomics or atomic builtin operations. - Thread Local Storage support, either in the form of C11 Thread_local/thread_local, or the thread GCC extension.